Southern University cheerleaders walk away from fiery crash Thursday night

 BATON ROUGE - A group of cheerleaders from Southern University survived an accident in the capital area Thursday night.

-Photos shared on social media showed a car completely engulfed in flames.
+Photos shared on social media showed a car completely engulfed in flames on I-10 near Chippewa Street.
 A university spokesperson confirmed the incident Friday afternoon, saying no one was seriously hurt.

 No other details about the accident were immediately available.